jito-foundation/jito-solana/docs/README.md

 In each post-commit build, docs are built and published using `vercel` to their respective domain depending on the build branch.

-- Master branch docs are published to `edge.docs.solanalabs.com`
+- Master branch docs are published to `edge.docs.anza.xyz`
-- Beta branch docs are published to `beta.docs.solanalabs.com`
+- Beta branch docs are published to `beta.docs.anza.xyz`
-- Latest release tag docs are published to `docs.solanalabs.com`
+- Latest release tag docs are published to `docs.anza.xyz`

 ## Common Issues